 Qualitative abnormalities of platelets are termed thrombasthenia and require platelet functional studies to identify them.

 Giant platelets These are large platelets about the size of a normal RBC or more which are caused by hyperactivity of megakaryocytes.
 Any stimulus which causes increased demand of platelets stimulates the bone marrow to produce platelets at an increased rate.
 As a result, younger and larger platelets are thrown into circulation.
 They are seen in inherited conditions like Bernard Soulier syndrome, May-Haggelin anomaly or Wiskott Aldrich syndrome and acquired states like myeloproliferative disorders, idiopathic thrombocytopenic purpura, etc.

 It describes platelets encircling a neutrophil.
 It occurs when a patient has a serum factor that reacts to the anticoagulant EDTA.

-Thorough examination and proper interpretation of a good quality smear in the light of proper clinical context should be done by the hemato-pathologist.
-Clinicians should be aware of the clinical utility and proper application of the reports for appropriate management of patients.
+A thorough examination and proper interpretation of a good quality smear in the light of proper clinical context should be done by the hemato-pathologist.
+Clinicians should be aware of the clinical utility and proper application of the reports for the appropriate management of patients.

 Despite the major advances in genetic and molecular techniques in the diagnosis of blood disorders, the examination of blood smear morphology remains a basic, valuable and indispensable tool in hematology.